cybereagle2001/LinuxVisualProgramHelp/README.md

 change the directory :
 > cd /https://github.com/cybereagle2001/LinuxVisualProgramHelp.git

-compile the code:
-> gcc root.c
+Allow The Execution:
+> chmod +x Linuxhelp.out

 run :
-> chmod +x a.out && ./a.out
+> ./Linuxhelp.out

+If you had some problems do :